obetReyes/fileuploader/backend/README.md

-> save images and videos  in a cloudinary service
+> save images and videos  in a cloudinary service, you need have the cloudinary crendentials and save them in a env file
+> .env file in root  backend folder need these credentials (You receive the credentials when you log in to the cloudinary website)
+> CLOUD_NAME='cloud_name'
+CLOUD_API_KEY='cloud_api_key'
+CLOUD_API_SECRET='cloud_api_secret'

 ## Docs